Blackrock National Hurling Club: History

 Blackrock Hurling Club was officially founded in 1883, one year before the foundation of the Gaelic Athletic Association itself.
 It is therefore the oldest hurling club in Cork.
-Until 1888 the club was known as Cork Nationals, when it changed its name to National Hurling Club of Blackrock, and later in the same year to Blackrock National Hurling Club.
+Until 1888 the club was known as Cork Nationals, at which time it changed its name to National Hurling Club of Blackrock, and – later in the same year – to Blackrock National Hurling Club.

-Blackrock won eight of the first nine Cork Senior Hurling Championship titles and, in the early years of the All-Ireland Championship when the winning clubs represented the county, subsequently claimed the All-Ireland titles for Cork in 1893 and 1894.
-Blackrock once again claimed the All-Ireland hurling title for Cork in 1903, and were such a dominant force in Cork hurling that up until the 1930s, that many Blackrock players made up the county team in that period.
+Blackrock won eight of the first nine Cork Senior Hurling Championship titles and, in the early years of the All-Ireland Senior Hurling Championship (SHC) – when the winning club represented the county – subsequently claimed the All-Ireland titles for Cork in 1893 and 1894.
+Blackrock once again claimed the All-Ireland SHC title for Cork in 1903, and were such a dominant force in Cork hurling that – until the 1930s – many Blackrock players made up the county team in that period.

-In subsequent years, Blackrock's dominance in Cork hurling was challenged by Glen Rovers and St. Finbarr's, however, Blackrock have consistently been at the top of the Roll of Honour.
+In subsequent years, Blackrock's dominance in Cork hurling was challenged by Glen Rovers and St Finbarr's; however, Blackrock have consistently been at the top of the Roll of Honour.
 The team had a successful spell in the 1970s, winning All-Ireland Senior Club Hurling Championship titles in 1972, 1974 and 1979, along with five Munster titles in the same decade.

 Blackrock's most recent Senior County Championship was in 2020 when they defeated Glen Rovers in the final.